If you’re new to the trade show scene or you’ve exhibited in the past, you may be questioning if trade shows are still worth it.

 In the age of personalisation, a truly personalised marketing strategy needs to combine elements from both online and offline initiatives to ensure the human side of business is preserved.

-Whilst trade shows aren’t applicable to all, they are unquestionably still worth it for most in 2018 and beyond.
+Whilst trade shows aren’t applicable to all, they are unquestionably still worth it for most businesses.